-19 If an entity's interim financial report is in compliance with IAS 34, that fact shall be disclosed.
+- \19 If an entity's interim financial report is in compliance with IAS 34, that fact shall be disclosed.
 An interim financial report shall not be described as complying with IFRSs unless it complies with all of the requirements of IFRSs.
-[Paragraph 19 of IAS 34 amended by the FRSB to clarify that the paragraph refers to IAS 34.]

-RDR 19.1 If an entity's interim financial report is in compliance with this Standard as it applies to Tier 2 entities, that fact shall be disclosed.
-An interim financial report shall not be described as complying with IFRSs if any disclosure concession available to Tier 2 entities is applied.
+[Paragraph 19 of IAS 34 amended by the FRSB to clarify that the paragraph refers to IAS 34.] - \NZ 19.1 If an entity's interim financial report is in compliance with this Standard, that fact shall be disclosed.
+An entity's interim financial report shall not be described as complying with New Zealand equivalents to International Financial Reporting Standards (NZ IFRS) unless is complies with all the requirements of NZ IFRS. - RDR 19.2 If an entity's interim financial report is in compliance with this Standard as it applies to Tier 2 entities, that fact shall be disclosed.
+An interim financial report shall not be described as complying with New Zealand equivalents to International Financial Reporting Standards Reduced Disclosure Regime (NZ IFRS RDR) unless it complies with all the requirements of NZ IFRS RDR.